Three historic trails lead to Santa Fe, New Mexico.

 According to a questionable legend, the Kid responded, “You can go to hell, hell, hell.”

 Again, the Kid escaped and, while on the lam, killed more men.
 He is known to have taken at least nine lives before his own death at the hands of Sheriff Pat Garrett.
-He was 21-years-old.
+He was twenty-one-years-old.

 Throughout the conflict, Governor Wallace spent his evenings in the Palace of the Governors, dodging bullets and working on his novel, Ben-Hur: A Tale Of The Christ, published in 1880.